paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 ### RTL (or non-LTR) language support

-**This one will be included in the next test build.** Many Enso users speak languages written in non-Latin alphabets (to my knowledge, mainly Persian, Arabic and Hebrew).
+**This one will be included in the next test build.** Many Ensō users speak languages written in non-Latin alphabets (to my knowledge, mainly Persian, Arabic and Hebrew).

 ![](enso-sigma-persian-rtl.png)